CobaltFluoride/CobaltOS/README.md

 If this is the case, just run in it QEMU.

 Complation:
-nasm -f bin os.asm -o os.img
+nasm -f bin bootloader.asm -o bootloader.img

 Virtualizaton (QEMU):
-qemu-system-i386 os.img
+qemu-system-i386 bootloader.img